Kong/docs.konghq.com/app/_hub/kong-inc/oauth2/index.md

         A boolean flag that indicates whether the OAuth `client_secret` will be stored in hashed form.
 If enabled on existing plugin instances, client secrets are hashed on the fly upon first usage.
+    - name: pkce
+      required: false
+      default: "`lax`"
+      description: |
+        Specifies a mode of how the Proof Key for Code Exchange (PKCE) should be handled by the plugin.
+The possible modes are `none`, `lax` and `strict`.
+        `strict` mode enforces PKCE on both authorization and token endpoints for all the clients. `lax` mode enforces PKCE for public clients, but it does not enforce it for confidential clients. `none` mode does not enforce PKCE on any client.
+In any case, if client asks for PKCE on authorization endpoint, the PKCE is also enforced on token endpoint.

   extra: |
     <div class="alert alert-warning">